How long is a race?

 - Under 12, 10 and 8 boys and girls

-League placings are determined by the calculation of the points accumulated from your best seven finishing positions.
+League placings are determined by the calculation of the points accumulated from your best eight finishing positions.
 If you have entered more than seven races, your lowest scoring rounds are excluded.

 All riders wishing to place in the league must also complete seven rounds.